 The Micro SD extension should snap into the bottom of the board (picture).

-Remove the female screws at the RCA outputs of the I-Sabre V3 DAC and place the Raspberry Pi with the Sabre in the case.
+Remove the female screws at the RCA outputs of the I-Sabre V3 (or V4) DAC and place the Raspberry Pi with the Sabre in the case.
 The outputs should match the recesses of the case.

 Hint: The heat conduction paste should be applied below the processor of the Raspberry Pi!

 The female screws of the RCA outputs are now screwed from the outside to these.
 With the remaining 4 screws from Step 10.1, the Raspberry Pi is now also fixed to the bottom plate of the case.
 If the holes do not align with the spacers on the bottom of the Pi, we recommend using not all but at least 2 screws.

 In this step, the jumper cables of the display board and the power button are connected to the I-Sabre V3 (or V4) DAC.

 First use the cable of the already connected Micro USB cable.

 Remember, this one has been connected to the board of the touch screen.
 Now it will be connected as depicted in the picture.

 Important: On the 2 further PINs on the right side next to the GPIO-return (the GPIO PINS of the Raspberry Pi are below) the red wire is always connected on the left side of the black wire.